Steelstone3/Community-Of-Practise/presentations/commits_for_confidence.md

 ## Commits As "Checkpoints"

-> git commit -m "Implemented dive stage controller"
+> git commit -m "Implemented some successful design"

 Sometimes when developing code you'll hit a fork in the road where you are unsure as to what design direction to take from here on in.